 First and foremost, we are a law firm specialising in debt collection and commercial litigation.
 Typically, we find that most debtors agree to settle their debt when issued a Letter of Demand from a law firm, as a lawyer’s Letter of Demand can be compelling for most debtors.

 Unlike most mercantile agents, you don’t need to engage another third party law firm if your debtor refuses to pay your invoices.
-Woods & Day Solicitors is a One-Stop-Shop for all your business debt recovery needs above $3,000 in debt value.
-As an experienced team of lawyers across all debt recovery litigation matters, our firm personally handles each step of the debt recovery process from issuing a Letter of Demand to Enforcing Judgment.
+Woods & Day Solicitors is a One-Stop-Shop for all your business debt recovery needs above $5,000 in debt value.
+As an experienced team of debt collection lawyers across all debt recovery litigation matters, our firm personally handles each step of the debt recovery process from issuing a Letter of Demand to Enforcing Judgment.

-We have over 30 year’s experience in debt recovery, providing legal debt recovery services to a diverse range of businesses across several industries, including but not limited to Professional Services, Building and Construction, Equipment Leasing & Hire, Re-sellers and Wholesalers, Strata, Credit Providers, Insurance, Franchises, Education and Utilities.
+The Debt Collection Sydney team have over 30 year’s experience in debt recovery, providing legal debt recovery services to a diverse range of businesses across several industries, including but not limited to Professional Services, Building and Construction, Equipment Leasing & Hire, Re-sellers and Wholesalers, Strata, Credit Providers, Insurance, Franchises, Education and Utilities.

-Why Choose Woods & Day Solicitors?
+Why Choose Woods & Day Solicitors Debt Collection Sydney team?

 A written agreement, preferably signed by both parties, is highly significant evidence in any debt recovery claim.
 However, there are instances where a signed, written agreement may not have been entered to.
 In these circumstances, it may still be possible to establish the debt, including through the following:

 In most states in Australia, a debt can be recovered for up to six years after the debt first arose.
-If you have concerns over whether your debt may be too old or is about to expire, you should seek urgent legal advice to determine whether your debt can still be pursued.
+If you have concerns over whether your debt may be too old or is about to expire, you should seek urgent Free Debt Appraisal advice to determine whether your debt can still be pursued.
 There is no minimum length of time for pursuing a debt, provided the debt has fallen due.

 There are a number of reasons for choosing to engage a debt recover lawyer instead of a debt collection agency, including the following: